vladfaust/vladfaust.github.io/posts/2020-08-20-the-onyx-programming-language.md

 The `Std.exit` function is declared as `nothrow`, so we can leave it as-is.

 But what if we wanted to inspect the backtrace of the possible exception?
-Well, the language Standard states that a backtrace object must implement `Endful<Location>` trait.
+Well, the language Standard states that a backtrace object must implement the `Endful<Location>` trait.
 This is truncated source code of the trait:

 ```text